fp7mplane/protocol-ri/doc/ietf/draft-trammell-mplane-protocol.md

 of the network.
 The architecture is defined in terms of relationships between components and clients which communicate using the mPlane protocol defined in this document.
 --- middle

+# Introduction

+This document describes the mPlane architecture and protocol, which is designed to provide control and coordination of heterogeneous network measurement tools.
+It is based heavily on the mPlane project's deliverable 1.4 {{D14}}, and is submitted for the information of the Internet engineering community. {{overview-of-the-mplane-architecture}} gives an overview of the mPlane architecture, {{protocol-information-model}} defines the protocol information model, and {{representations-and-session-protocols}} defines the representations of this data model and session protocols over which mPlane could be supported.

+Present implementation work is focused on mPlane represented in JSON using HTTPS as a session protocol {{RFC3205}}.  {{workflows-in-https}} demonstrates how mPlane's separation of connection initiation and message initiation works in this environment.

+# Terminology

+Client:
+:todo, see {{components-and-clients}}

+Component:
+:todo, see {{components-and-clients}}

+mPlane Message:
+:todo, see {{message-types}}

+Capability:
+:todo, see {{capability-and-withdrawal}}

+Specification:
+:todo, see {{specification-and-interrupt}}

+Result:
+:todo, see {{result}}

+Element:
+:todo, see {{element-registry}}

 # Overview of the mPlane Architecture